CyberAMS/CarND-Behavioral-Cloning-P3/180825_StAn_Behavioral_Cloning_writeup.md

 A Windows executable for the [Udacity Self-Driving Car Simulator](https://github.com/udacity/self-driving-car-sim) can be found [here](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/58983318_beta-simulator-windows/beta-simulator-windows.zip).
 In the following sections I will refer to this simply as *simulator*.

-In order to run the *simulator* in conjunction with a provided `drive.py` python script in *Autonomous Mode*, I also needed to manually install the `socketio` package in the `tensorflow_GPU` environment.
+In order to run the *simulator* in conjunction with a provided `drive.py` Python script in *Autonomous Mode*, I also needed to manually install the `socketio` package in the `tensorflow_GPU` environment.

 ### 2. Hardware considerations

-I strongly recommend using a GPU for running the *simulator* in conjunction with the `drive.py` python script in *Autonomous Mode*.
+I strongly recommend using a GPU for running the *simulator* in conjunction with the `drive.py` Python script in *Autonomous Mode*.
 I am using an *NVIDIA GeForce GTX 1060 6 GB* graphics card for this.
-If I run the *simulator* without a GPU on an *Intel i7* platform with the fastest low resolution settings, I will experience response time issues between the *simulator* and the python `drive.py` script.
-The python `drive.py` script itself does not require a GPU.
+If I run the *simulator* without a GPU on an *Intel i7* platform with the fastest low resolution settings, I will experience response time issues between the *simulator* and the Python `drive.py` script.
+The Python `drive.py` script itself does not require a GPU.

 In order to read images quickly from the hard disk during training, I highly recommend to use a fast *M.2 Solid-State Drive*.
 Compared to running it on a fast network attached storage this sped up the training process from many hours to a few minutes.